MAntoshchuk/obrii-webpage/fashion_bids/privacy_policy.md

 For any questions about our data practices or deletion requests, please contact us at mykyta.antoshchuk@obrii.eu .

 ## Third-Party Services
-Brainrot Warriors! uses third-party services for advertising, analytics, and other functions.
+Fashion Bids uses third-party services for advertising, analytics, and other functions.
 These services may collect data as described in their respective privacy policies.

 *Last Updated: May 20, 2025*